open-eid/allkirjastamisteenus/Technical-description.md

 ![](../img/ID_card_flow.png)

 *(1) Digital Signature Gateway service needs signers certificate for signature creation.
-In this example [HWCrypto getCertificate()](https://github.com/hwcrypto/hwcrypto.js/wiki/APIv2#getcertificate) is used to fetch the certificate.
+In this example, [Web eID's getSigningCertificate()](https://github.com/web-eid/web-eid.js#get-signing-certificate) method is used to fetch the certificate.
 It is important that **signing certificate** (nonrepudiation key-usage must be present) is fetched.
 Signing process can not be completed with authentication certificate.

-*(2) This step is needed by the [HWCrypto](https://github.com/hwcrypto/hwcrypto.js/wiki/APIv2#sign) as it requires hash value.
+*(2) This step is needed by the [Web eID](https://github.com/web-eid/web-eid.js#sign) as it requires hash value.
 Other signing libraries may require raw data, in that case dataToSign may only be base64 decoded before sending to signing.

 *(3) Signing with private key.
-In this example [HWCrypto sign()](https://github.com/hwcrypto/hwcrypto.js/wiki/APIv2#sign) is used.
-Conversion of hash algorithm form is required to match HWCrypto.
+In this example [Web eID's sign()](https://github.com/web-eid/web-eid.js#sign) is used.
+Conversion of hash algorithm's name is required to match an [allowed hashFunction value for Web eID](https://github.com/web-eid/web-eid.js#sign-parameters).

 ### 2. Signing files with Mobile-ID